QingyangKong/knowledge-dump/git/Git Basics.md

 #### 2.1 Make a working directory a git repo
 `mkdir GitTestDir`
 `git init`
-There is a foler `.git` created in working directory, and from now on we can use git for version control.
+There is a foler `.git` created in working directory, git is able to be used to do version control from now on.

 #### 2.2 Check status
+`git status`
 This command is to check that status of the git repository
-`git status`

 ```
-$ git status
 On branch master

 Initial commit